RomiconEZ/KONSPECTO-LLM/md-files/plan.md

   - Ability to input text and voice queries.
   - Search for relevant information within the notes.
   - Output results in both full and summarized formats with source references.

-- **Merging Notes:**

-  - Compare the content of two notes.
-  - Combine information based on topics and content.
-  - Create a single document from the merged notes.

 - **Video Lecture to Slides Conversion:**